Rob Oppenheim

 Rob Oppenheim (born January 12, 1980) is an American professional golfer.

 Early and personal life

-Born in Salem, Massachusetts, his parents are Jim and Karen Oppenheim.
+In 1980, Oppenheim was born in Salem, Massachusetts.
+His parents are Jim and Karen Oppenheim.
 Oppenheim played for the Andover High School golf team, where he made the all-scholastic team, and also played baseball and basketball for the school.

-He went on to play for Rollins College (Economics, 2002), where he was also a member of Alpha Mu Delta of Chi Psi.
-He lives near Orlando, Florida, with his wife, Lacey, and two children.
+Oppenheim went on to play for Rollins College (Economics, 2002), where he was also a member of Alpha Mu Delta of Chi Psi.

 Amateur career

-In 1999, he advanced to the round of 16 at the U.S. Amateur at Pebble Beach, California in 1999.
+In 1999, he advanced to the round of 16 at the U.S. Amateur at Pebble Beach, California, in 1999.
 While at college he was a four-time All-American in golf and in 2002 won the Player of the Year award for Division II golf.
 Also in 2002 he led Rollins to the NCAA Division II National Championship.
 In 2002, he won the Massachusetts Amateur.